 Distracted driving: Many safety experts assert that the increase in recent years of pedestrian and motorcyclist fatalities on the road is one of the scariest consequences of distracted driving.
 When drivers of passenger vehicles are trying to text or use social media while driving, they may glance up at the road before them only for brief moments before returning to their phones.
 This brief glance may be enough to catch large vehicles in front of them, but it is not enough time or attention to notice smaller objects such as motorcycles.
 As a result, more motorcyclists are suffering the consequences of cell phone use by drivers.

 Aggressive driving: Aggressive driving by passenger vehicles, such as knowingly cutting off motorcycles in traffic, speeding up or slowing down in front of bikes as a way to aggravate riders, or deliberately turning in front of them at intersections or in parking lots, can all cause riders to lose control of their bikes while trying to avoid a crash.

 Drunk drivers: Driving drunk isn’t a good idea for motorcyclists or passenger vehicle drivers.
 Motorcycles are already more difficult to see than passenger vehicles.
 If a driver has dulled their senses with alcohol, motorcycles can become even harder to identify, and riders are at even greater risk of serious or fatal injury from an unaware driver.

-Help Is Available After a Serious Florida Motorcycle Accident
+Help Is Available From A Florida Motorcycle Accident Attorney

 Motorcycle riders who get hurt in a crash caused by a reckless driver are no less entitled to justice than other drivers.
 Get help seeking the money you may be owed after a Florida motorcycle accident by contacting the effective and dedicated personal injury and motorcycle crash attorneys at Meldon Law for a free consultation on your case.